dexeonify/firefox-css/README.md

 3. Create a new folder named `chrome`, download this repo (or `git clone`) and just copy the downloaded files into the `chrome` folder you just created.

-4. If you want smooth scrolling, copy the `user.js` file to the Profile folder, *NOT* the `chrome/` folder.
+4. For smooth scrolling, copy the `user.js` file (from the `misc/` folder) to the Profile folder, *NOT* the `chrome/` folder.

+5. To set up Sidebery CSS, open `misc/sidebery.css` and copy the content.
+   Then, navigate to `Sidebery Settings > Styles editor` and paste the CSS under "Sidebar" on the right.

 So the directory tree is something like this: